shimondoodkin/pandas/doc/cheatsheet/README.txt

 The Pandas Cheat Sheet was created using Microsoft Powerpoint 2013.
-To create the PDF version, within Powerpoint, simply do a "Save As" and pick "PDF" as the format.
+To create the PDF version, within Powerpoint, simply do a "Save As" and pick "PDF" as the format

 This cheat sheet was inspired by the RStudio Data Wrangling Cheatsheet[1], written by Irv Lustig, Princeton Consultants[2].